 On June 11, Starlux Airlines became the first airline at Da Nang International Terminal (Terminal T2) to provide passengers with automatic baggage check-in service by integrating Terminal T2's self-bag drop system into the airline's check-in process.

-Mr. Elvis Chao, Chief Representative of Starlux Airlines in Da Nang, said that Da Nang is a very potential market, Starlux brings about 9,000 visitors/month to this locality.
+Mr. Elvis Chao, Chief Representative of Starlux Airlines in Da Nang, said that Da Nang is a very potential market, Starlux brings about 9,000 passengers/month to this locality.
 Thanks to the e-visa policy with quick procedures, the number of visitors to Da Nang is increasing.

 The implementation of the automatic baggage check-in system will help passengers shorten check-in time by 15-20 minutes, contributing to reducing congestion during rush hours and ensuring smooth traffic flow.

-It is known that Terminal T2 has officially put into operation the system of equipment such as self check-in kiosk, autogate, and self boarding gates.
+It is known that Terminal T2 has officially put into operation the system of equipment such as self-check-in kiosk, autogate, and self-boarding gates.

 In addition, the integration of the self-bag drop system at Terminal T2 this time allows passengers to use fully automated services from check-in, baggage check-in, immigration and boarding.